chilli007123/Dissertation/Proposal.md

 # Project Topic:

-*Overall good backgound to the topic, gives nice context*
+*Overall good background to the topic, gives nice context*

 Within the cyber world there is a constant battle between virus and antivirus software.
 Due to computers evolving at an exponential rate, so are the techniques of virus development and mitigation.
 I want to understand the extent to which the stock antivirus system Windows Defender is able to prevent malicious executables from being run on a stock windows machine.